Green Evi

 Let me know if you try any of these versions too 😉

-Can you make this without a tart tin?
-Could I make it more like a galette?
+Could you make this without a tart pan?
+More like a galette?

 Hi Alyssa,